 The mission of NFADB is to empower the voices of families of individuals who are DeafBlind and to advocate for their unique needs.

 Every person who is DeafBlind has unique abilities, goals and needs.
 This is true for families also.
-To address the uniqueness of deafblindness, we work side by side with families, friends and professionals to provide the following services.
+To address the uniqueness of dual sensory loss, we work side by side with families, friends and professionals to provide the following support:

 Advocate for all families with individuals who are DeafBlind regardless of the individual’s age, cause of deafblindness, or cognitive ability.